-For fiscal year 2019, Boone County's work force totaled approximately 528 budgeted full-time equivalent (FTE) positions, a slight increase over the prior year.
-The overall size of Boone County's employee work force has remained stable relative to population over the last 10 years, as shown in the chart above.
+For fiscal year 2021, Boone County's work force totaled approximately 531 budgeted full-time equivalent (FTE) positions, a slight decrease over the prior year attributable to fluctuations in seasonal employees.
+The overall size of Boone County's employee work force has remained stable relative to population over the last 10 Communications and Emergency vears, as shown in the chart above.
 There are approximately 3 County employees for each 1,000 residents.

-Approximately 60% of the workforce is concentrated in public safety, which has grown significantly since 2013, a result of the transfer of joint Communications and Emergency Management activities from the City of Columbia to Boone County.
+Approximately 60% of the workforce is concentrated in public safety, which has grown significantly since 2013, a result of the transfer of Joint Management activities from the City of Columbia to Boone County.

-The State of Missouri provides funding for 39 FTEs for the Circuit Court Clerk's office and 22 FTEs for the Circuit Court.
-The County-paid court positions supplement the workforce provided by the state.
+The State of Missouri provides funding for 38 FTEs for the Circuit Court Clerk's office and 23.5 FTEs for the Circuit Court.
+The Countypaid court positions supplement the workforce provided by the state.